ReverendBayes/Prompt-Benchmark-Runner/README.md

-# Prompt-Benchmark-Runner
-A CLI that loads a list of prompt templates, runs them against your OpenAI (or any) LLM, and spits out a CSV of latency, token-usage, and qualitative scores (via a reference answer).

 # Prompt-Benchmark Runner
 ## What it is
 A CLI that loads a list of prompt templates, runs them against your OpenAI (or any) LLM, and spits out a CSV of latency, token-usage, and qualitative scores (via a reference answer).